typewriter-editor/typewriter/README.md

 The result is something close to Quill.js, but with some differences in API and output.
 Pains were taken to ensure Typewriter could consume the data from Quill so Quill users could migrate if desired.

+## Learn Typewriter

+For an overview of the Typerwriter concepts and how it works, see the [Typewriter Guide](docs/guide.md).

 ## Differences Between Typewriter and Quill.js

 * Typewriter’s ranges use `from` and `to` (start index and end index) while Quill uses `index` and `length`.